 Overview

-My neurodivergence, and skills across different academic and creative arts subjects have given me a breadth of expertise.
+My skills across different academic and creative arts subjects and natural dyslexic systems-thinking brain/big picture cognition orientation have given me a breadth of expertise.
 I approach my research, analytical, conceptual design, and advisory work as a behavioural and social scientist, environmental psychologist and public health researcher with a wide palet of academic and creative disciplines, methods, techniques, and knowledge that can be blended together to create stronger and more systemic approaches than just working with a single discipline.
-When I am hired as a consultant, organisations and governments get a multi-disciplinary, problem-solver, rather than a narrowly focused expert!
+I have worked in many different sectors during my career including with UN and EU agencies and government international development departments, a non-profit environmental think tank, a private humanitarian medical company, civil engineering and energy companies, human rights, refugee and other international NGOs, and I started my career as a radio reporter with the BBC.
+When I am hired as a consultant, organisations and governments get a multi-disciplinary, multi-sectoral problem-solver, rather than a narrowly focused expert!

 As a dyslexic and dyspraxic person, I have some ‘natural’ advantages.
-These include ‘big picture’ or ‘global overview’ thinking – seeing everything from top-down and as a system with dynamics, interconnected parts; and also able to visualise it from bottom-up and in 3D; advanced psychological sensivity and perception; a high level of emotional intelligence and empathy; and expert social relationship-building and social communication skills.
-My leadership style is based on understanding each person’s unique strengths (and how to utilise the strengths of neurodivergence), listening and empathising to get the best out of people I manage, straightforward, direct speech, and the ability to get along with and build relationships with people of all background and at all levels.
+These include ‘big picture’ or ‘global overview’ thinking – seeing everything from top-down and as a system with dynamics, interconnected parts; and also able to visualise it from bottom-up and in 3D; advanced psychological sensitivity and perception; a high level of emotional intelligence and empathy; and expert social relationship-building and social communication skills.
+My leadership style is based on understanding each person’s unique strengths (and how to utilise the strengths of neurodivergence), listening and empathising to get the best out of the people I manage, straightforward, direct speech, and the ability to get along with and build relationships with people of all background and at all levels, with a modicum of silly humour.

 I've Studied A Lot Of Different Subjects

 I am currently doing an M.Sc Psychology for my 4th masters degree.
-I hold previous Masters degrees in Public Health (epidemiology, biostatistics, behavioural and social science, disease prevention and health promotion, global health policy), Visual Anthropology (using film, photography and art to document and analyse cultures), and social anthropology of the European region with a dissertation specialism in Icelandic music and culture.
-I studied performance on the flute, musical composition, including film soundtracks for my first degree, as well as radio, film and TV production and analysis, media and communications, and ethnomusicology of Finnish folk music.
+I hold previous Masters degrees in Public Health (epidemiology, biostatistics, behavioural and social science, disease prevention and health promotion, global health policy), Visual Anthropology (using film, photography and art to document and analyse cultures), and Social Anthropology of the European region with a dissertation specialism in Icelandic music and culture.
+For my BA Music & Media Studies, I studied performance on the flute, musical composition, including film soundtracks, as well as radio, film and TV production and analysis, media and communications, and ethnomusicology of Finnish folk music.

 My Academic Qualifications & Professional Certifications